Herbeuville

 INFORMATION

-Church Patron Saints: St. Vanne
+Church Patron Saint(s): St. Vanne

-Location: Meuse, Grand Est
+Site Location: Meuse, Grand Est, France, Europe

 Directions to Site: In the canton de Fresnes-en-Woëvre, arrondissement de Verdun, about 20 kms ESE from Verdun